 Here are the pros and cons of this type of insulation technique

-can have a large impact on small air transfer locations
+- It can have a large impact on small air transfer locations

-isn't difficult to install
+- These aren't difficult to install

-might not be ideal if you planned on using your ventilation components in winter
+- Might not be ideal if you planned on using your ventilation components in winter

-might be frustrating if you decided to cover one of the doors you use (which requires wiring and un-wiring to get in)
+-Might be frustrating if you decided to cover one of the doors you use (which requires wiring and un-wiring to get in)

 4. Seal the Base Perimeter of Your Structure to Reduce Air Transfer